AdamWhittingham/tmux-config/README.md

 * ``<prefix> q n`` Show pane numbers, then jump to pane n

 ### Pane Resizing
-*These can be repeated with a single press of the prefix to resize quickly*
+*These can be repeated after a single press of the prefix to resize quickly*
 * ``<prefix> H`` resize to the pane left
 * ``<prefix> J`` resize to the pane down
 * ``<prefix> K`` resize to the pane up